enkidevs/curriculum/Web/HTML/html5-input-form-attributes/height-and-width.md

 ### How much do you know about HTML input form attributes?

-Identify which statement is true regarding the height and width properties?
+Identify which statement is true regarding the use of height and width with input form attributes?

 ???